 By saying yes, you are not necessarily saying, “I will put on a happy face until I faint from overwork!”
 You are actually saying, “I acknowledge this may be challenging right here and now, but I recognize there is a bigger picture and I will do my best.”

-By saying yes, you save the time spent complaining and whining by funneling that energy into being the best team member you can be.
 Be flexible and adaptable.
 Help your co-workers when they are in a tough spot.
 Remember, you’ll need that extra help yourself one day.

 At the end of the day, none of us are perfect.
 No matter how hard you strive for that “Outstanding Remote Team Member” award, you’re going to make mistakes.
 You are going to miss deadlines, miscommunicate, or take a project in the wrong direction.
 No matter what happens, always be accountable for your own actions.
 If you mess up, own up.